 A Business has 1000 sites connected to two data centers.
 (Technically, we call it Hub and Spoke).

 It plans to open 1000 additional sites within 2 years.

 The business wants to operate its WAN network.
 While its data is highly classified, the business carries a small amount of data between remote sites and data centers.

-The business can tolerate up to half an hour downtime.
-Since the enterprise has many remote sites, it wants to reduce the cost of devices in the remote offices.
+The business can tolerate up to half an hour of downtime.
+Since the enterprise has many remote sites, it wants to reduce the cost of devices in remote offices.

 As you must have observed, I did not mention anything technical so far.

 All these requirements can be received from the business leader, perhaps the CIO or CTO of the company.